Victor Caratini Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.
+- The Giants pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.